dreamzzage/mizzAI/README.md

 If you wanna meet the real me 4K HD, please feel free to see my links ----> https://lit.link/en/dreamzzage

-### How to use:
+### Instructions:

-1. Simply go to this link ----> https://dreamzzage.github.io/mizzAI/
+TBA.

+### How to use in case you want to test it yourself and deploy on other platform:

+1. This step is not optional, it's for security.
+     Read the script.js API # commentary for instructions on how to decode the key.
+     Once decoded, paste it on API_key "".

+2. Ready to go.